 Work culture in the Netherlands

 Concerning the work culture in the Netherlands, the Dutch love to have meetings or vergaderingen.
 They tend to run overtime since everyone, regardless of rank, needs to be heard.
-If a decision isn't reached then they simply adjourn to the next meeting.
-Rank is also unimportant, and it's not unusual to find bosses to be more approachable than what expats might have previously experienced.
+If a decision isn't reached, then they simply adjourn to the next meeting.
+Rank is also unimportant, and it's not unusual to find bosses to be more approachable than expats might have previously experienced.

 The Dutch generally like to keep their working life and personal life separate, so it can be difficult to socialise with colleagues outside of work.